 - Lift dahlia tubers from the ground and store them in a dry position in a cool airy shed for replanting next season.

 - Treat the soil around your hydrangeas if you want to change their colour.
-Apply lime for pink shades or Hydrangea Blue for blue shades - it's much too late when flowers start budding in December.
+Apply lime or Hydrangea Pinking Liquid for pink shades.
+For blue flowers, apply aluminium sulfate or Hydrangea Blueing Liquid.
+It's much too late to change flower colour when flowers start budding in December.

 - Collect fallen autumn leaves and add to your compost bin.
 They're a great source of nutrients for your garden!

 - Divide strappy-leaved plants such as agapanthus, clivia, liriope and iris that have started to bunch and look messy.
 It’s a great time to dig them up, divide them and replant in an orderly fashion.